South Lawson Park

 This will be the last park closure as the upgrade work enters its final stages.
 Thank you for your understanding and we apologise for any inconvenience.

-Share UPDATE: South Lawson Park fence line on Facebook Share UPDATE: South Lawson Park fence line on Twitter Share UPDATE: South Lawson Park fence line on Linkedin Email UPDATE: South Lawson Park fence line link
+Share UPDATE: South Lawson Park fence line on Facebook Share UPDATE: South Lawson Park fence line on Twitter Share UPDATE: South Lawson Park fence line on Linkedin Email UPDATE: South Lawson Park fence line link8 December 2022

 Visitors to South Lawson Park will have noticed a minor readjustment to the installed fence line, on the south eastern end of the park, from the original design.